weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 **Note:** `n_sel_cluster` * `n_sel_frames` must equal `number_of_trajs_per_swarm`

-To run the CV and tICA parmeter calcultion, run this command:
+To run the CV and tICA parameter calculation, run this command:
 ```
 bsub launch_calculate_tica_parameters.sh

 ```

 **Note:** the above job submission performs this calculation for EACH of the MD swarm's trajectories.
-It does this sequentally (one trajectory after another); this will likely be parallelized in future updates.
+It does this sequentially (one trajectory after another); this will likely be parallelized in future updates.

 Analysis results will be placed in the directory `./analysis`, and will be used in subsequent calculations.